rin67630/Soft-Power-MPPT/Software/Configuration Instructions.md

 - #define WIFI_PASS          "PASS"
 - #define wifiMaxTries         10
 - #define wifiRepeatInterval   100

+Upload the software again, and check, that you get the boot report correctly.

 You should have opened a a free account at openweathermap.org, and have noted the map app ID.
 You can also search and call your city, then note its location ID "https://openweathermap.org/city/2928809" (the last number after the slash)